vbojcev/SplitShare/docs/DevJournal.md

 ## 14/05/23

 I've started going through an old MERN tutorial project to re-familiarize myself with React.
 Also just found out that there's been a recent upheaval in Next where they are moving from a "page router" to "app router" system.
 I can only guess what those two mean but it feels like it's gonna get complicated since the app router docs are still being updated at this moment.

+## 15/05/23

+Did create-next-app with typescript, tailwind, and src folder (I don't know tailwind or typescript apart from what they do on a high level).

+Explored layout.tsx and page.tsx, discovered new HTML/JSX syntax such as `&nbsp;` and `&gt;` which basically just input special characters (also works in markdown apparently &gt;), [source](https://www.w3schools.com/html/html_entities.asp).
+Need to figure out what the point of the layout.tsx file is.

+Started reading through the React essentials page of the Next docs, learned about server vs client components.

+Since all JS is valid TS, I think I'll write things in JS first and then migrate to TS.

+Still have to figure out how testing works.

+"Page" == unique to route, "layout" == common to children.